akshata29/entaoai/README.md

 * 4/29/2023 - AWS S3 Process Integration using S3, AWS Lambda Function and Azure Data Factory (automated deployment not available yet, scripts are available in /Deployment/aws folder)
 * 4/30/2023 - Initial version of Task Agent Feature added.
 Autonomous Agents are agents that designed to be more long running.
 You give them one or multiple long term goals, and they independently execute towards those goals.
 The applications combine tool usage and long term memory.
 Initial feature implements [Baby AGI](https://github.com/yoheinakajima/babyagi) with execution tools
 * 5/03/2023 - Password required for Upload and introduced Admin page starting with Index Management
 * 5/07/2023 - Option available to select either Azure OpenAI or OpenAI.
 For OpenAI ensure you have `OpenAiApiKey` in Azure Functions settings.
-For Azure OpenAI you will need `OpenAiKey`, `OpenAiService` and `OpenAiKey` Endpoint settings.
+For Azure OpenAI you will need `OpenAiKey`, `OpenAiService` and `OpenAiEndPoint` Endpoint settings.
 You can also select that option for Chat/Question/SQL Nlp/Speech Analytics and other features (from developer settings page).
+* 5/10/2023 - Add the options on how document should be chunked.
+If you want to use the Form Recognizer, ensure the Form recognizer resource is created and the appropriate application settings `FormRecognizerKey` and `FormRecognizerEndPoint` are configured.

 ## Test Website